You Items were added to your Basket

 Compare our most popular types of boxes in the table below:

-As you can see, our single wall boxes have a single layer of corrugated board.
+Our single wall boxes have a single layer of corrugated board.
 They are our best value option for packing lightweight goods.
 Enviro-boxes are made from a thicker and more rigid single wall board.
 These are suitable for slightly heavier goods.
 Double wall boxes have 2 layers of corrugated board, making them our strongest general-use boxes.
-They can be used to pack heavy items such as books.
-We also sell extra heavy boxes, suitable for very heavy items such as engineering components.

 Want to check the true roll length or thickness of your pallet wrap?

 Simply fill out the values and hit Calculate